 History is hidden in every borough of London, and Brixton is no exception.
 Windrush Square takes its name from the ship (HMT Empire Windrush) that brought Afro-Caribbean immigrants to the City in the late 1940s.
 Must-visit landmarks around the square include the Black Cultural Archives and the Brixton Tate Library.

-Opened in 1911, Ritzy Cinema is one of England’s oldest commercial cinemas.
-There are only a handful of cinemas that predate the ‘Electric Pavilion’ in the nation.
+Ritzy Cinema opened in 1911 and is one of England’s oldest commercial cinemas.
+Only a handful of cinemas predate the ‘Electric Pavilion’ in the nation.
 In 2009, the Ritzy underwent a facelift that ironically made it look older.
-The idea was to restore the cinema to its original style, making it an iconic landmark for history buffs and cinephiles alike.
+The idea was to restore the cinema to its original style, making it an iconic landmark for history buffs and cinephiles.

 If you’re keen to get to know the very best of the capital, make sure you take a look at our great range of London tours.
 Experience unique adventures like our Spy and Espionage tour or the Borough Marketing and Gin Distillery tour.